 Mark is a member of the State Bar of Arizona and a former Deputy Director of the Arizona Department of Insurance.
 He has also completed the National Association of State Boards of Accountancy Center for the Public Trust Ethical Leadership Certification Program and is a member of the International Association of Risk and Compliance Professionals.

-Norwood graduated from the California State University, Sacramento with a Bachelor’s Degree in Government.
-He earned his Juris Doctor degree from the University of Pacific, McGeorge School of Law.
+He graduated from California State University, Sacramento with a Bachelor’s Degree in Government.
+He earned his Juris Doctorate from the University of the Pacific, McGeorge School of Law and is an active member of the California State Bar.

 Please wait ...